-Swagbucks is a great place to earn extra money by doing things like taking surveys, playing games, searching the web.
-In this post, we’ll review what Swagbucks is and how much money you can make on it.
-Plus, get started with up to $13 using our exclusive link!
+Swagbucks is a great place to earn extra money by doing things like taking surveys, playing games, and searching the web.

 If you’ve been looking for ways to make money online, chances are you’ve heard of Swagbucks.

 Swagbucks is a rewards and loyalty program based in El Segundo, California with over 20 million registered users.
 It was launched in 2008 and rewards people for doing things like taking surveys, playing games, watching videos, and shopping online.

 In this Swagbucks review, I’ll go over the program at a high-level, how much you can earn, and whether or not it’s worth your time.

 6 Ways To Earn Money On Swagbucks

 There are 6 different ways to earn “Swagbucks”, or “SB” for short, which are points that you can redeem for cash or gift cards.
 We’ll go over how to redeem them in the next section.

 For now, here are the 6 main options for earning Swagbuck points.
 You can access each section under the “Earn Your SB” menu: